Father, 2 children killed in massive fire in multi-storey apartment Delhi's Dwarka

-New Delhi, Jun 10 (PTI) A father and his two children were killed when they jumped to escape a massive fire that broke out in the top floors of a housing apartment in Delhi's Dwarka area on Tuesday morning.
+New Delhi: Three members of a family, including two children, were killed when they jumped to escape a massive fire that broke out in their eighth and ninth floor duplex flat in Delhi's Dwarka area on Tuesday morning, police said.

-According to police, two children (a boy and a girl, both aged 10) jumped from the balcony to save themselves.
-Injured, they were rushed to Akash Hospital, where they were declared dead.
+Earlier, the police had said that a man and his two children had died in the incident.

-Later, their father, Yash Yadav, 35, also jumped from the balcony.
-He was declared dead at IGI Hospital.
+The fire started from the temple located on the eighth floor of the building and quickly spread through PVC panels, a senior police official said.

 According to the Delhi Fire Service, the department received a call about the blaze at 10.01 am.